HPUinternet/zf2-doctrine-datagrid/docs/Filters.md

 1. Filter
 2. Search Filter

-Whilist the searchfilter is an manageble filter that can be altered by a user of the DataGrid module (for example an input field to search for a specific name), the normal Filter represents a [doctrine Filter](https://doctrine-orm.readthedocs.org/en/latest/reference/filters.html) that will be active in every query the datagrid module fires.
+Whilst the searchfilter is an manageable filter that can be altered by a user of the DataGrid module (for example an input field to search for a specific name), the Filter in this context represents a [doctrine Filter](https://doctrine-orm.readthedocs.org/en/latest/reference/filters.html) that will be active in every query the datagrid module fires.

 ## Configuring a filter